 Air-source heat pumps transfer heat between the inside of your home and the air outside.
 These types of heat pumps are only suitable for more moderate climates as they don't work well in the coldest conditions.
 Even in moderate climates, you may need a supplemental heat source, such as a space heater, which we cover in a separate report, on the coldest days.

-Strictly speaking, radiant heating is merely heat that is transferred through the air to cooler objects -- outdoor patio heaters (covered in a separate report) are one example of heating by radiant energy.
-Radiators and baseboard heaters used in conjunction with boilers are a type of radiant heat as well.
-Conventional heating systems rely on air circulation to distribute heat, while radiant heating exploits the physical properties of warm air, which rises, to provide comfortable warmth in homes.
+Strictly speaking, radiant heating is heat that is transferred through the air directly to cooler objects, such as a person -- outdoor patio heaters (covered in a separate report) are one example of heating by radiant energy.
+Conventional heating systems, such as forced air systems, rely on convection -- they warm up the air itself, raising the temperature of the entire room.

-Radiant floor systems work by using a heating network under the floor - either pipes, tubing or heating cables.
+Radiant floor systems work by using a heating network under the floor -- either pipes, tubing or heating cables.
 For homes with hydronic heating, the heat will come from your boiler.
-Electric radiant floor systems are also available for homes otherwise warmed by a forced air system.
+Electric radiant floor systems are available for homes otherwise warmed by a forced air system.

 When a radiant floor system heats up, it radiates heat upward, warming up whatever that heat comes in contact with -- such as your feet, and you.
 As a result, even though the air itself isn't warmed up considerably, you stay nice and toasty.